-- Indirect Costs: Itemize all indirect costs.
+- 5. Indirect Costs: Itemize all indirect costs.
 This total may not exceed 10 percent of the grant funds requested.
 The ESC will consider appropriate limits for administrative costs and overhead. - a.
 Total Grant Funds Requested: \$

-6. Data Collection and Evaluation: Itemize all costs associated with data collection and evaluation efforts for this project.
+- 6. Data Collection and Evaluation: Itemize all costs associated with data collection and evaluation efforts for this project.
 Applicants must dedicate a minimum of 5 percent (or \$25,000, whichever amount is greater) up to a maximum of 10 percent of total grant funds requested to this line item.
 Even if Data Collection and Evaluation efforts will be performed by Professional Service consultants they must be listed here.
-Applicants are strongly encouraged to use outside evaluators or otherwise address conflict of interest considerations.
+Applicants are strongly encouraged to use outside evaluators or otherwise address conflict of interest considerations. - a.

-NOTE: All funds dedicated to data collection and evaluation should be listed in this category and reflected in line 6 of the Budget Table.

-a.
 Total Grant Funds Requested: \$

-Narrative Detail:

-b.
-Other Funds Leveraged: \$

-Narrative Detail:

-ment/Fixed Assets: Itemize all equipment and fixed assets.
-Equipment and assets are defined in the BSCC Grant Administration Guide.
+- 7. Equipment/Fixed Assets: Itemize all equipment and fixed assets.
+Equipment and fixed assets are defined in the BSCC Grant Administration Guide. - a.

-a.
 Total Grant Funds Requested: \$

-Narrative Detail:

-b.
-Other Funds Leveraged: \$

-Narrative Detail:

-Applio a.
-(Travel, Training, etc.): Itemize all costs associated with travel and training. cants should budget for two trips to Sacramento for grantee meetings.
-Total Grant Funds Requested: \$ Narrative Detail: Other Funds Leveraged: \$ Narrative Detail:
+- 8. Other (Travel, Training, etc.): Itemize all costs associated with travel and training.
+Applicants should budget for two trips to Sacramento for grantee meetings. - a.
+Total Grant Funds Requested: \$

-Page | 83